What are the statutory provisions and the rules governing the right to representation?

 • A labour consultant or business associate may also not represent any party unless they qualify on a basis permitted by the rules.
 The provisions of Rule 25 have been amended to empower Commissioners to exclude parties who believe that their membership of an employers’ organisation was for the sole purpose of circumventing the rules and representing parties therein.

 • A legal practitioner may not represent any party during conciliation including conciliation part of a con-arb.

 In what processes may a party be represented by a legal practitioner?

-A party may as of right be represented by a legal practitioner in any arbitration including the arbitration on a con-arb, if the process does not relate to an unfair dismissal dispute in which a party has allege that the reason for the dismissal related to conduct or capacity.
+A party may as of right be represented by a legal practitioner in any arbitration including the arbitration on a con-arb if the process does not relate to an unfair dismissal dispute in which a party has alleged that the reason for the dismissal is related to conducting or capacity.

-A party may be represented by a legal practitioner in an arbitration including the arbitration part of a con-arb relating to an unfair dismissal dispute where a party (i.e. any party) has alleged that the reason for the dismissal related to conduct or capacity, but only if –
+A party may be represented by a legal practitioner in the arbitration including the arbitration part of a con-arb relating to an unfair dismissal dispute where a party (i.e. any party) has alleged that the reason for the dismissal related to conducting or capacity, but only if –

 • The Commissioner and all the other parties consent; or

 • The Commissioner made a ruling that it is unreasonable to expect a party to deal with disputes without legal representation after considering (a) the nature of the questions of law raised by the dispute; (b) the complexity of the dispute; (c) the public interest; and (d) the comparative ability of the opposing parties or their representatives to deal with the dispute.